Coosis/blog/content/posts/FirstTime_MinecraftPlugin/index.md

 {{< /gallery >}}

 Side note: I never got the gallery thing figured out, so I'm stuck with just markdown images.
+Side note: I got it I got it I got it!!!
+After learning the basics of html and css, I inspected the page and it turns out the path of the image was wrong.
+All better now!